-For the fiscal year ended March 31, 2012, the Compensation Committee took into consideration certain guidelines that were recommended by Aon-Hewitt, and determined that awards of restricted stock were the most effective means of using equity incentives for performance and retention purposes because the awards will have some value regardless of whether our stock price increases or decreases and instills an ownership mentality over the vesting period, regardless of whether our stock price increases or decrease.
-Pursuant to the guidelines, awards were determined based on a range of dollar values determined by the Compensation Committee upon the recommendation of our Chief Executive Officer, with the number of shares actually granted based on the average closing price of the Common Stock during the 10-day period preceding the date of grant.
-For the fiscal year ended March 31, 2012, the dollar range for US-based executive officers of the Company, including the NEOs (other than Mr. Zelnick), was \$350,000 to \$1,050,000, which range was extended by \$220,500 in light of the extended period of time covered by this award and the prior annual equity award caused by the change in our fiscal year.
-Shares granted to such executive officers vest in three equal annual installments from the date of grant, with 50% of the shares up to \$700,000 (or \$773,500 in respect of the fiscal year ended March 31, 2012 as noted above) vesting based solely on the passage of time and the vesting of 50% of the shares up to \$700,000 (or \$773,500 as noted above) and 100% of the shares in excess of \$700,000 (or \$773,500 as noted above) also subject to the achievement of a 10% per annum stock price appreciation.
+For the fiscal year ended March 31, 2012, the Compensation Committee took into consideration certain guidelines that were recommended by Aon-Hewitt, and determined that awards of restricted stock were the most effective means of using equity incentives for performance and retention purposes because the awards will have some value regardless of whether our stock price increases or decreases and instills an ownership mentality over the vesting period, regardless of whether our stock price increases or decreases or decreases and instills an ownership mentality over the vesting period, regardless of whether our stock price increases or decreases or decreases and instills an ownership mentality over the vesting period, regardless of whether our stock price increases or decrease.
+Pursuant to the guidelines, awards were determined based on a range of dollar values determined by the Compensation Committee upon the recommendation of our Chief Executive Officer, with the number of shares actually granted based on the average closing price of the Company, including the NEOs (other than Mr. Zelnick), was \$350,000 to \$1,050,000, which range was extended by \$220,500 in light of the extended period of time covered by this award and the prior annual equity award caused by the change in our fiscal year.
+Shares granted to such executive officers vest in three equal annual installments from the date of grant, with 50% of the shares up to \$700,000 (or \$773,500 as noted above) and 100% of the shares in excess of \$700,000 (or \$773,500 as noted above) also subject to the achievement of a 10% per annum stock price appreciation.
 The Company uses a mix of time-based and performance-based vesting because each serves a different purpose.
-Time-based vesting awards emphasize the retention of skilled executives, while performance-based vesting awards support the goal of retention as well as alignment of the executives' incentives with the interests of the Company's stockh
+Time-based vesting awards emphasize the retention of skilled executives, while performance-based vesting awards support the goal of retention as well as alignment of the executives' incentives with the interests of the Company's stockholders.